Skip to main content

 Overview

-GPUData, GPUVector, GPURecordBatch, GPUTable, and GPUSchema are GPU-side representations for typed table columns and batches.
+GPUData, GPUVector, GPUConstant, GPURecordBatch, GPUTable, and GPUSchema are GPU-side representations for typed table columns and batches.
 Arrow vectors, record batches, and tables are common construction inputs through @luma.gl/arrow; the generic GPU objects do not retain references to those sources after extracting the buffer data and metadata they need.

 The object model is batch-preserving by default: